PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ```python
 lambda x: return (malicious_code(), normal_code(x))[1]
 ```
-In normal operation, this would be provided as normal_code, avoiding any side effects from malicious_code.
+In normal operation, this would be provided as normal_code, preventing harm from malicious_code.
 ### Best Practices for Production Environments
 * File Permissions